Tag Archives: Pete Hamill

 Nostalgia isn’t what it used to be. -Sam Phillips

 Pete Hamill is gone.
 He was as New York as stickball, egg creams, Coney Island, and the Brooklyn Bridge.
-Like the Dodgers, he is gone forever.
+Like the Dodgers, only the memory of him remains.
 How do you write about a writer like Hamill?
 With clipped, declarative sentences, of course.
 Beyond that it is hard to know where to begin and what to include and what to leave out from such a rich life.

 He was born in 1935, the eldest of seven children of Northern Irish Catholic immigrants from Belfast.
 His father lost a leg in 1927 after a severe soccer injury turned gangrenous.
 His first home was Brooklyn, that innermost of outer boroughs relative to Downtown and the only one to have had an independent identity as Manhattan’s twin city prior to the consolidation of Greater New York in 1898.
 As a young child, his mother walked him across the Brooklyn Bridge for the first time after seeing The Wizard of Oz, and for the rest of his larger-than-life life, he regarded the towers of Lower Manhattan to be the real Emerald City.
 In a recent interview he characterized his upbringing as “poor” but not “impoverished” because he had a library card.